 Loaded Handling, On and Off Road

 Here the T7 earns its reputation.
 Loaded with soft luggage and a full camp, it stays composed.
 On tarmac it’s planted and predictable.
-Off road, the long-travel suspension and relatively low-tech-but-effective chassis let you stand up and ride it properly — it rewards good footwork and a relaxed grip.
+Off road, the long-travel suspension and relatively low-tech-but-effective chassis let you stand up and ride it properly.
+It rewards good footwork and a relaxed grip.

 Yamaha Ténéré 700 fully loaded climbing a loose gravel mountain switchback